videre-project/MTGOSDK/README.md

 $ msbuild SDK.sln /t:Build /p:Configuration=Release /p:Platform="Any CPU"
 ```

-The SDK.sln solution will now re-build targets from the Ref.sln solution in subsequent builds to ensure that the latest reference assemblies are available for the SDK.
+The SDK.sln solution will automatically build reference assemblies for the latest version of MTGO, even if no existing MTGO installation exists.
+This helps ensure that the SDK is always up-to-date with the latest versions of MTGO.

 ## Frequently Asked Questions